Student Progression Plan

 - Students are enrolled in an on-site grade 6, advanced math course (grade 6 standards) and a virtual school grade 7, advanced math course (grade 7 and half of grade 8 standards).

 - Students complete the full version of both courses.
-This option offers a more in-depth coverage of the grade level standards.
+This option offers a more in-depth exposure to the grade level standards.

-Students will be administered the mathematics FSA corresponding to the higher grade level course.
-This means that grade 6 students enrolled or co-enrolled in a grade 7 course take the grade 7 Mathematics FSA.
+Students will be administered the mathematics FSA corresponding to the higher-grade level course.
+This means that grade 6 students enrolled or co-enrolled in a grade 7 course will take the grade 7 Mathematics FSA .
 Middle grades students enrolled in Algebra 1 or Geometry take the corresponding EOC exam.

-- Students in grades 6-8 are administered the English Language Arts (ELA) and Mathematics, FS-aligned Florida Standards Assessment (FSA), except in cases where students are enrolled in a course requiring an EOC.
+- Students in grades 6 through 8 are administered the English Language Arts (ELA) and Mathematics, Florida Standards Assessment (FSA), except in cases where students are enrolled in a mathematics course requiring an EOC.
 Students who score below level 3 on statewide assessments may be recommended for remedial instruction.